fspoettel/advent-of-code-rust/README.md

 To run an optimized version for benchmarking, use the `--release` flag or the alias `cargo rr --bin <day>`.

-Displayed _timings_ show the raw execution time of your solution w/o overhead (e.g. file reads).
+Displayed _timings_ show the raw execution time of your solution without overhead (e.g. file reads).

 ### Run solutions for all days